 - Be sure to take them off 2-3 hours before bedtime at least once a week.

 It helps keep the belt from getting too tight due to swelling or weight gain during pregnancy and can also help control night sweats avoided when wearing tight clothing at night time.
-As always, get doctor’s advice before using any product while pregnant or nursing.
+As always, get a doctor’s advice before using any product while pregnant or nursing.

 What Is a Postpartum Belt?